AdMod V01.12.00cpp Joe Richards (joe@joeware.net) February 2010

 Usage: {{*rdn*}}

-o *parent* - Parent DN of current object.
+o *parentdn* - Parent DN of current object.

-o *domain* - Domain DN of current object.
+o *domaindn* - Domain DN of current object.

 o *ndc* - Non-Domain portion of DN of current object.